 What is EMDR therapy?

 EMDR (Eye Movement Desensitisation and Reprocessing) is a a psychotherapy approach that has been shown to be effective in treating trauma and other mental health conditions.
-It is a relatively new therapy, having been developed in the late 1980s by Francine Shapiro, PhD.
+It was developed in the late 1980s by Francine Shapiro, PhD and is widely respected and used.

 EMDR therapy is based on the idea that traumatic memories are often stored in the brain in a way that makes them difficult to process and heal from.
 This can lead to a variety of symptoms, such as flashbacks, nightmares, anxiety, and depression.
 EMDR therapy works by helping the brain to reprocess these memories in a way that allows them to be integrated and healed.